 Almost 2,500 maps and atlases are available on Digital Bodleian, with more to come soon.

-Portolan charts are maps of coastal areas intended for maritime navigation.
+Portolan charts are manuscript maps of coastal areas intended for maritime navigation.
 They are derived from mariners' observations of compass bearings and estimated distances between given points on the Earth -- typically ports.
 The term 'portolan' originates from the Italian 'portolano,' meaning 'related to ports or harbours.'
 During the Age of Exploration, portolan charts were closely guarded secrets, especially among the main European naval powers.

 The Todhunter Allen Collection

-Ordnance Survey Maps
+Ordnance Survey maps

-The Bodleian has approximately 2,500 maps of the Western Front, at scales of 1:10,000, 1:40,000, and 1:80,000.
+The Bodleian Libraries have approximately 2,500 maps of the Western Front, at scales of 1:10,000, 1:40,000, and 1:80,000.
 The GSGS published several editions of these maps throughout the war, although most are from late 1915 onwards.
 The series include both standard and 'secret' versions -- the secret maps showed British trench systems in addition to German ones.
 These sheets were individually numbered and it was forbidden to take them close to the front lines in case of capture.
 The 1:10,000 series indicate individual trenches and their names or numbers.

-Other map collections in Oxford
+Other map collections in the Bodleian